pmem/pmem.github.io/_posts/2017-01-23-cpp-strings.md

 Don't model a variable-length string with representations like `persistent_ptr<char> X[]` or `persistent_ptr<p<char>[]>`.
 These are horribly inefficient and should always be avoided.
-Let's consider what happening behind the scenes here.
-Each char in the variable-length string will be stored as one char in persistent memory and so each char requires another 16 bytes for its individual persistent pointer.
-So writing a single char results in 16x more bytes written than necessary.
-Reading a single char results in 16x more bytes read than necessary, since every persistent char read requires dereferencing a 16-byte persistent pointer.
+Let's consider what is happening behind the scenes here.
+In case of `persistent_ptr<char> X[]`, each char in the variable-length string will be stored as one char in persistent memory and so each char requires another 16 bytes for its individual persistent pointer.
+So allocating a single char results in 16 more bytes written than necessary.
+Reading or writing a single char results in 16 more bytes read than necessary, since every persistent char accessed requires dereferencing a 16-byte persistent pointer.
 These are not the strings you're looking for.

 #### Use fixed-length strings inside persistent structs